Four essential outreach skills for putting a community engagement plan into action.

 What Is Community Outreach?

 Successful outreach is definitely and art, but also a science.
-Skills can be learned, and many of them most CHWs already have through collaborating with other health care practitioners and working with clients.
+Skills can be learned, and many of them most CHWs already have through working with other health care practitioners and working with clients.

 Safe Community Outreach During COVID-19